Simple Ginger Scallion Sauce Recipe

 I’m a big believer in preparing meals that nourish, even when time is tight.
 This ginger scallion sauce is one of those back-pocket recipes I turn to on busy days.
 It takes just a few ingredients and only minutes to make, but it instantly transforms plain rice or noodles into something crave-worthy.

-Traditionally Cantonese, this simple sauce is made with scallions and fresh ginger drenched in hot oil.
-I’ve taken that classic and added a few tweaks — like amino acids and a touch of honey — that make it even more versatile in my kitchen.
+Traditionally this simple sauce is made with scallions and fresh ginger drenched in hot oil.
+I’ve taken that classic and added a few tweaks — like liquid aminos and a touch of honey — that make it even more versatile in my kitchen.
 If you’ve never made ginger scallion sauce before, you’re in for a treat.
+And if you like to treat yourself, you might also enjoy my balsamic mustard dressing recipe — it’s another easy homemade favorite worth keeping in your rotation.

 Why This Recipe Works

-- It’s incredibly fast to make and comes together in under 10 minutes for a quick flavor boost.
+- It’s incredibly fast to make and comes together in under 10 minutes without sacrificing flavor.

 - The prep is minimal with just a light simmer and a quick chop of fresh ingredients.

-- The flavor is bold and fresh with ginger, scallions, and a balanced sweet-salty profile.
+- The flavor is bold and fresh with spicy ginger, fragrant scallions, and a balanced sweet-salty profile.

 - It fits many diets since it’s naturally gluten-free, dairy-free, and easy to make vegan.